SoftwareDesignLab/attack_surface_analysis/6 Coding Tool/Readme.md

  ![The Coding Tool](tool.png)

 ## Source Code
-This directory contains teh source code of the tool.
+This directory contains the source code of the tool.